nyu-mll/quality/leaderboard/submission.md

 Please fill out [this Google form](https://docs.google.com/forms/d/e/1FAIpQLSdFBTnD-RoND30qrchQJTps2AGCrpx4h1T9IQNAgyxadFzZ9Q/viewform?usp=sf_link).

-If it is infeasible for you to submit through the Google form, then please send an email containing the above information to Richard Pang, Alicia Parrish, and Nitish Joshi: {yzpang, alicia.v.parrish, nitish} at nyu dot edu.
+If it is infeasible for you to submit through the Google form, then please send an email containing the above information to quality-benchmark-admins@googlegroups.com.

 ## FAQ